Water Activities in Charlotte

 Area: Rock Hill

-Lake Wylie is a great place to cool off and Ebenezer Park offers public beach access enclosed by a circular pier.
+Lake Wylie is a great place to cool off, and Ebenezer Park offers public beach access enclosed by a circular pier.
 The beach, however, has no lifeguards on duty, so life jackets are recommended.
-While at the park, check out the fishing piers and walking trails while taking in the sights at one of Charlotte’s man-made lakes.
+While at the park, use one of the on-site slips to launch a boat or kayak into Lake Wylie.

 Great Wolf Lodge